Bigger-Boat-Consulting/PMM-Roster-Attendance-Flow/README.md

 <p>The Flow ends with Service Delivery records created en masse (outside the loop for bulkification purposes) with the appropriate client and attendance status, as well as a quantity of 1 for attendees and 0 for absentees.</p>

+## Step by step installation instructions

-To install in a production or sandbox environment, click on this button (step by step instructions below):
+<p>To install in a production or sandbox environment, click on this button (step by step instructions below):</p>

 <a href="https://githubsfdeploy.herokuapp.com/app/githubdeploy/907pine/PMM_Attendance_Flow">
   <img src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png" alt="Deploy to Salesforce" />
 </a>

-## Step by step installation instructions

 1. Click the "Deploy to Salesforce" button above